-Materials and labor shortages are both a real concern in 2021 stretching into 2022, according to Ben Neely of Riverbend Homes, a high-end homebuilder in the Austin and Texas Hill Country areas.
+Ongoing materials and labor shortages are both a real concern in 2022, according to Ben Neely of Riverbend Homes, a high-end homebuilder in the Austin and Texas Hill Country areas.

 “Where we build, labor is in such high demand that the process is taking up to 40% longer than it did two years ago,” Neely explains.
 “There are delays on almost everything because of supply chains, but the worst are windows, garage doors, and metal roofing materials.

 “All three are several months out from the time you order, so we have to schedule accordingly.”

 Neely also warns that prices have risen in accordance with demand and his company is paying 30% to 40% more for “every single component that goes into a house than we did pre-pandemic.”

 All this to say, it’s more important than ever to work with a trustworthy builder who doesn’t shy away from dialogue with buyers.

 “Go into it with patience, and you’ll have a good experience,” says Neely.
 “Every builder, big and small, is in the same boat.